awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-export-configurations.md

 This export destination has the following requirements:
 + Target Amazon S3 buckets must be in the same AWS account as the Greengrass core device\.
-+ If a Lambda function that runs in **Greengrass container** mode writes input files to the input file directory, you must mount the directory as a volume in the container with write permissions\.
-This ensures that the files are written to the root file system and visible outside the container\.
++ If a Lambda function that runs in **Greengrass container** mode writes input files to an input file directory, you must mount the directory as a volume in the container with write permissions\.
+This ensures that the files are written to the root file system and visible to the stream manager component, which runs outside the container\.
++ If a Docker container component writes input files to an input file directory, you must mount the directory as a volume in the container with write permissions\.
+This ensures that the files are written to the root file system and visible to the stream manager component, which runs outside the container\.
 + The [Authorize core devices to interact with AWS services](device-service-role.md) must allow the following permissions to the target buckets\.
 For example:

   ```